kakisoft/slides/accounting-for-engineers/slide.md

 <img src="./assets/005.png">

-cash will be named as a Sales, and client will be the name of actual client.
+In this case, cash will be named as Sales, and client will be the name of actual client.

 ---

 ## case 2 : You lost money

 You input that amount to credit.
 And input your provider to debit.

 <img src="./assets/006.png">

-cash will be named as a Purchases, and provider will be the name of actual provider.
+In this case, cash will be named as a Purchases, and provider will be the name of actual provider.

 ---